 The Hague is “the judicial capital of the world”.
-This might not sound like the sexiest spot on earth, but it’s a place where one may purchase food straight from a wall, smoke the green stuff to your heart’s content and indulge your cravings for some of the best and most varied multi-ethnic cuisines in Europe.
+While this might not sound like the most alluring spot on earth, it’s a place where one may purchase food straight from a wall, smoke the green stuff to your heart’s content, and indulge your cravings for some of the best and most varied multi-ethnic cuisines in Europe.
 Contrary to popular belief, The Hague is not the capital city of the Netherlands – that title belongs to good old Amsterdam.

 The Hague, the quieter of the two cities, is the seat of the Dutch government and parliament, the residence of the current king Willem-Alexander and his lovely Argentinian-born wife Maxima, as well as home to a stunning, picturesque beach on the North Sea called Scheveningen.

 This quaint Dutch city can best be described as gezellig (a Dutch concept akin to the Danes’ Hygge).
 It’s got about half a million residents, so I always wonder why so many are yet to hear about it (I’ve had travel agents ask me what it was).
 Blank glares are shot my way when I talk about living there when I was younger.
 Only when one mentions its proximity to Amsterdam is it legitimized as its own place.
 Finally stepping out of Amsterdam’s shadow, The Hague is coming into its own with regeneration and major sprinklings of glitz.
 Here’s what to do when visiting Amsterdam’s little sister.